Acute Spinal Cord Injury

 Make sure there is a lifeguard or someone trained in water safety in the swimming area.

-Secure the pool with fencing and a gate when it is not being used.
+Secure the pool with fencing and a locked gate when it is not being used.

 Recreational sports injuries

-Only use a helmet with a sticker stating that it meets the standards set by the U.S. Consumer Product Safety Commission (CPSC).
-Have the CPSC sticker displayed inside the helmet, and in a location obvious to consumers.
+Only use a helmet with a sticker stating that it meets the standards set by the U.S. Consumer Product Safety Commission.

 Trampoline injuries affect young kids.
 About 66% of injuries occur in children between ages 6 and 14.
 And 15% of injuries are reported in children younger than 6 years old.
 For children using trampolines: